zalando/SwiftMonkey/README.md

 This is a small framework that visualises all touch events in an iOS app, as a layer on top of your UI.
 This is meant to be paired with the [SwiftMonkey][] monkey testing library, but can also be used on its own.
+It can be useful when debugging UI tests, to see where clicks are actually going.

 Usage is very simple: Just link the framework, the create and hold on to a `MonkeyPaws` object.
 It will automatically tap into